angrybacon/doomsday-wiki/markdown/chapters/meandeck/brainstorm.md

 replace 2 in the desired order as required.
 With Preordain you scry the Oracle to the bottom of your library and draw the next card along.
-Another free cycler will not work in this position as they do not have the deck manipulation effects needed however even something as simple as Opt can be used.
+Another free cycler will not work in this position as they do not have the deck manipulation effects needed however even something as simple as :card[Opt] can be used.

 Even if not the Oracle, if you already have another element of the pile in hand, you can substitute additional toolbox cards within the *standard* pile to utilise the additional resources.
-Let's look at an example where you have an extra {B} available, IU in hand and you know your opponent is holding a Stifle in hand.
+Let's look at an example where you have an extra {B} available, :card[IU] in hand and you know your opponent is holding a :card[Stifle] in hand.

 > {U}{B} + Brainstorm + Ideas Unbound + X